paul-pias/webscrawler/README.md

 There is file named scrawler.py in utils folder which is responsible for crawling into a given url and parse the file to insert the unique entries to DB.

+Although as a simple crud application it is good to go, but the performance may decrease for huge number of users and database calls.
+Upon depending on the use cases several approaches can be taken to optimise the performance; for instance indexing for optimal search result.
+There can be a authentication header to prevent DDOS attack on the database.
+Besides several caching techniques can also be used to serve to large number of users.